 Frequently asked questions

 A hit-and-run is also known as leaving the scene of an accident.
-If you strike an object, such as the rearview mirror of someone’s parked car, and you fail to stop and leave your information, you could be charged with a hit-and-run.
-In more severe cases, hitting a pedestrian and leaving the scene could result in a serious offense.
-For example, a hit-and-run could end fatally if an injured pedestrian is not able to call for help.
+If you strike an object, such as the side-view mirror of someone’s parked car, and you fail to stop and leave your information, you could be charged with a hit-and-run.
+In more severe cases, hitting a pedestrian and leaving the scene could end fatally if an injured pedestrian is not able to call for help.
 If caught after the fact, the driver could be charged with a felony.

 A hit-and-run is considered more serious and is more expensive than a standard accident, on average.
-The average cost of car insurance could double if you get convicted for leaving the scene of an accident.
+A driver’s average cost of car insurance could double if convicted of leaving the scene of an accident.